-There are many brands of Garcinia Cambogia available, and you can find many reviews online, such as this one or this one on Amazon.com.
+There are many brands of Garcinia Cambogia available, and you can find many reviews online.
 If you factor in that almost every product on Amazon now has a certain percentage of fake positive reviews, the percentage of good to bad reviews on there isn’t impressive.
 Notice that there are as many 1 to 3 star ratings as there are 4 and 5 star ratings.

 You may be interested in our article on how to select the right brand of garcinia cambogia extract.

 Whenever Dr. Oz touts a new product, affiliate marketers are quick to advertise – often using his name without permission.
 Garcinia cambogia is no exception.
 We recently spotted an ad being advertised with a picture of Dr. Oz along with a before-and-after stock photo.
 This ad linked to an affiliate website, which had many of the same stock photos and verbiage we saw back in the acai craze of 2009.
 That affiliate site sent users to yet another garcinia vendor offering the typical “almost out of stock” warning, and pumped their “free bottle” – which was a miniscule free trial leading to an expensive subscription.